-The spiders were able to communicate with each other through Bluetooth communications, which allowed one central robot to coordinate their activity as they interacted.
-The robots were designed to find their food source through random foraging, looking for a 1 Hz infrared beacon that sat under a recharge rail and deactivated for the installation until battery recharge speed and research advances.
+The spiders could communicate through Bluetooth, allowing one central robot to coordinate their activity as they interacted.
+The robots were designed to find their food source through random foraging, looking for a 1 Hz infrared beacon that sat under a recharge rail and deactivated for the installation until battery recharge speed and research advanced.

 The successful creation of a series of robots that emerge into energy autonomy through inter-communication will have to wait for a significant improvement in battery technology.
-As cells evolve and allow quicker charging, I hope future versions will exhibit this emergent behavior.
-In the studio, we were successful in having one robot find and attach itself to the recharge station with springy chelicerae (pointed appendages that biological spiders use to grasp and pull food into their mouths) at the front of the unit.
+As cells evolve and allow quicker charging, I hope future versions exhibit this emergent behavior.
+In the studio, we successfully had one robot find and attach itself to the recharge station with springy chelicerae (pointed appendages that biological spiders use to grasp and pull food into their mouths) at the front of the robotic unit.

-The robots also talk to each other, and the interacting public with audible chirping sounds from small, amplified speakers that are attached to their frames.
+The robots also talk to each other and interact with audible chirping sounds from small, amplified speakers attached to their frames.
 The speakers amplify the twittering sound with human interaction.
-Viewers were able to get a sense of the “emotional” response of the spider bots through the tone of messages passed to the viewers.
-Higher tones associated with fear and repulsion and lower tones with regular food (charging) foraging.
+Viewers got a sense of the “emotional” response of the spider bots through the tone of messages passed to the viewers.
+Higher tones are associated with fear and repulsion, and lower tones with regular food (charging) foraging.

-One of the robots has a mini video camera and transmitters to project its vision to the wall of the installation.
-This signal was projected onto a screen with built-in Voronoi-like patterns, giving viewer/participants a sense of being captured in the robot’s web.
+One of the robots has a mini video camera and transmitters to project its vision to the installation wall.
+This signal was projected onto a screen with built-in Voronoi-like patterns, giving viewers/participants a sense of being captured in the robot’s web.
 The screen also showed the spiders on a larger scale than the viewers, subtly manipulating the power structure of the human/robot relationship.

 These robots also defined a whole new morphology of robot walking.
-The legs are based on a tension compression structure and pull string mechanics.
-Each set of two legs acts like a kind of flexible arch held in compression by flexible plastics and monofilament or fishing line.
-When servo motors pull one of the lengths of the monofilament, the arc bends and allows the leg to move quite naturally at any speed.
-Although biological spiders have eight legs, six legs allow the robots to walk forward in a tripod gait and turn in either direction.
+The legs are based on a tension-compression structure and pull-string mechanics.
+Each set of two legs acts like a flexible arch held in compression by flexible plastics and monofilament or fishing line.
+When servo motors pull one of the lengths of the monofilament, the arc bends and allows the leg to move naturally at any speed.
+Although biological spiders have eight legs, six legs enable the robots to walk forward in a tripod gait and turn in either direction.
 This tripod gait simulates cockroaches and other six-legged insects.

-The overall inspiration for the robots’ behavior came from a lecture by Dr. Guy Theraulaz, whose research at the Centre National de la Recherche Scientifique in France reports that ants operate on rule-driven systems.
-With this in mind, it became apparent that computers and software, as rule-driven systems, could be structurally coupled with the robots’ organic structure, allowing them to function within and emerge from with their environment.
+The overall inspiration for the robots’ behavior came from a lecture by Dr. Guy Theraulaz.
+His research at the Centre National de la Recherche Scientifique in France reports that ants operate on rule-driven systems.
+With this in mind, it became apparent that computers and software, as rule-driven systems, could be structurally coupled with the robots’ organic structure, allowing them to function within and emerge from their environment.

-The robots designed in the 3D program Cinema 4d allowed a customization of motors and parts fitting to absolute accuracies.
-The rapid prototyping meant rapid evolution and construction of this complex morphology.
-The final spider bots were output into rapid prototyping plastics, providing for quick testing of the stiffness, flexibility, and translucency of the plastics.
-The main bodies cast in colored acrylic from an original early prototype held motors and electronics.
+The robots designed in the 3D program Cinema 4d allowed customization of motors and parts fitting to absolute accuracies.
+Rapid prototyping meant rapid evolution and construction of this complex morphology.
+The final spider bots were output into rapid prototyping plastics, allowing quick testing of the plastics’ stiffness, flexibility, and translucency.
+The central bodies cast in colored acrylic from an original early prototype held motors and electronics.

-The brains of the robots are two embedded microcontrollers, with a left- and right-hemisphere approach to parallel processing and a four-wire corpus callosum between the two hemispheres.
+The robots’ brains are two embedded microcontrollers, with a left- and right-hemisphere approach to parallel processing and a four-wire corpus callosum between the two hemispheres.
 The Autotelematic Spider Bots installation is an artificial-life chimera.
 A robotic spider, walking like a cockroach and insect, seeing like a bat, and twittering with the voice of an electronic bird.

-The spider bots are set to evolve further as I am working on this process with students and robotics researchers at Ecole Polytechnique Federale de Lausanne in Switzerland.
+The spider bots are set to evolve further as I work on this process with students and robotics researchers at Ecole Polytechnique Federale de Lausanne in Switzerland.

 Art and Science: How Scientific Research and Technological Innovation are becoming key to 21st Century Aesthetics, Thames and Hudson, by Steven Wilson, 162, 111, 129 2010